wmaillard/FantasyFeuds/README.md

 ##Post Midterm Check
 --------------------------------------------------------------------------------------------------------------------------------
 ##U.I.
+- [ ] Things to get rid of once in production: travel south, travel south by load (made need to add kims stuff), the already been array

 - [x] *BUG -> Either drawing entites or placing entities is not relative to offest * zoom -- issue may be partially because the game is drawn on the right side when zoomed out.  **Offset of entity needs to be multiplied by zoom, offset is there , just not high enough.
 - [x] Went away on its own? ~~Critical BUG -> Logging in from the Map and hitting cancel causes map to freeze.
 Probably something to do with 'pause' not being set correctly~~
 - [x] Turn down the framerate or give the option to.
 Make walking speed relative to framerate!